-Some love taking their vitamin supplements in the morning, going for a big gulp of water right after their breakfast, while others prefer taking them in the evening with their stomachs full before going to sleep.
+Some love taking their vitamin supplements in the morning, going for a big gulp of water right after their breakfast protein powder, while others prefer taking them (along with a melatonin gummie or sleep supplement) in the evening with their stomachs full before going to sleep.
 Maybe you're one of those incredibly diligent people who always make sure to get their handful of vitamin supplements right after a big workout, along with their trusted green, protein-packed smoothie.

 The large majority of us, however, take our vitamins at different times every day - following the much less diligent "whenever I remember to take them" schedule.

 These varying vitamin routines beg the question: can the time you take your supplements ever impact how your body absorbs them or how they are used in your system?
 Is timing even important at all when it comes to vitamins?

 When To Take Vitamin B12 (The Best Time of Day)?

 Here's the TL;DR on vitamin timing: while there is no official medical advice dictating that you should take vitamin supplements at a specific time of day to improve their efficiency, there is quite a lot of research showing that avoiding some vitamin supplements at particular times (or more accurately, with particular meals) can improve absorption, or that taking some vitamins alongside food can reduce the risk of adverse side effects.

 The specific advice on the best time to take your chosen supplements will depend on the type of vitamin you're dealing with: fat-soluble or water-soluble.